Jsquar3d/laughing-bassoon/README.txt

 			exit

-Program will make a dot file in the same directory as itself named .njsme the dot file in vital for prgram to run correctly so dont delete it.
+Program will make a dot file in the same directory as itself named .njsme the dot file in vital for program to run correctly so dont delete it.

 nodejsME is intended for debian based linux distros only.